-If you love banana bread and cookies then these banana chocolate chip cookies are just for you!
-Soft and with a cake-like texture, these easy banana cookies are impossible to resist.
+If you love the flavor of real banana in desserts, these banana chocolate chip cookies are just for you!
+Soft and with a cake-like texture, these easy banana chocolate chip cookies are impossible to resist.

 Chocolate chip banana bread is one of my favorite comfort foods to bake.
 It’s soft, sweet and oozing with chocolate in every bite.
 Sometimes, though, I get a craving and don’t want to wait over an hour for the banana bread to bake and cool before I can cut a slice.
 That’s where these banana bread cookies save the day.